vrozen/CardScript/README.md

 ```

 This loads the Card Deck Description Language (CDDL) and generates LaTeX sources OldMaid.tex and FrenchDeck.tex.
-Compiling the LaTeX sources using a PDFLatex yiels the PDFs included in the supplementary materials of the paper.
+Compiling the LaTeX sources using a PDFLatex yiels the PDFs included in the supplementary material of the paper.